 Antibiotic Sensitivity Testing (AST) of the microbial community is determined when the population of detected pathogens is applied to a panel of antibiotic agents.

 AST is not performed for Virdians streptococci, or fastidious microorganisms such as Ureaplasma urealyticum, Actinobaculum schaalii, Aerococcus urinae, Alloscardovia omnicolens, Corynebacterium riegelii, Mycoplasma hominis, and Enterococcus faecium.

 In addition to providing both the presence of resistance genes (R) and antibiotic susceptibility patterns (S), we also include a table of antibiotics that have shown strong supportive evidence for use in the treatment of UTI.

-The checkmarks indicate antibiotics listed in the table are based on the most current recommendations of treatment by the Sanford Guide and should act as a guide for suspected UTI management.
+The checkmarks indicate antibiotics listed in the table are based on the most current recommendations by established guidelines and should act as a guide for suspected UTI management.
 Appropriate medical judgement should be exercised by the health care provider before prescribing a course of treatment.
 Further treatment or workup may be necessary if clinically indicated.